Mhamad-Raad/Mhamad-Raad/README.md

 </div>

-Remote full-stack developer ready to code 😎.
+Remote full-stack developer ready to code 😎, open to new opportunities ✏️.
 <br><br>